jessebrennan/schemer/README.md

 ## running

-_WARNING:_ This project not complete nor fully functional.
+_WARNING:_ This project is only mostly complete.
 Running it may not have to result you expect.

 I told stack to call the executable `schemer` so to run it just type